tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+21st April

+- Introduced atomic_observe operation and buffered flag in act() to avoid race conditions happening in multi-threaded inserts into memory.

 31st March

 - Fixed some shape/slicing errors in prioritized replay -> Test now passing